-Almost all fillers offer immediate results except for Ply-L-lactic acid which may take two to three weeks to see results.
+In Singapore, fillers are a popular aesthetic treatments for the fact that they are quite fuss-free, fast with zero downtime so that patients can return to everyday activities immediately after the procedure.
+Almost all fillers offer immediate results except for Poly-L-Lactic Acid which may take two to three weeks to see results.

 Procedure and Treatment

 Same with Botox, most fillers offer temporary results and require repeat treatments to maintain the results.
-Depending on choice of fillers used, they can last from two to three months for bovine collagen, to 12 months for hyaluronic acid gel and calcium hydroxylapatite, and up to three years for Poly-L-lactic acid.
-Do check with your medical doctor how long the recommended filler should last in the area you want treated.
+Depending on choice of fillers used, they can last from nine to 12 months for hyaluronic acid, up to 18 months for calcium hydroxylapatite, and up to three years for Poly-L-Lactic Acid.
+Do check with your practitioner how long the recommended filler should last in the area you want treated.

 Risks and Side Effects

-Filler treatments are considered safe but may cause some temporary symptoms such as redness, swelling, pain and itching that go away after three days.
-But if the symptoms persist or get worse, it is best to go back to the practitioner as prolonged symptoms may be signs of possible complications including infection, bruising, bleeding, allergic reactions like rashes and hives, flu-like symptoms, or lumps under the skin in the area.
-But serious side effects are more likely when the person injecting the filler does not have adequate medical training and experience.
+Filler treatments are considered safe but may cause some mild symptoms such as redness, swelling, pain and itching that are short-lived and usually go away after a few days.
+But if the symptoms persist or worsen, it is best to consult your medical practitioner as prolonged symptoms may result in possible complications such as infection, allergic reactions like rashes and hives, flu-like symptoms, or lumps under the skin in the area.
+But serious side effects usually only occur when the person injecting the filler does not have adequate medical training and experience.